MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/remote-assist-license-terms.md

 relating to pre-updated software or services).
 IF YOU COMPLY WITH THESE LICENSE TERMS, YOU HAVE THE RIGHTS BELOW.
 BY USING THE SOFTWARE, YOU ACCEPT THESE TERMS.

-2. **INSTALLATION AND USE RIGHTS.**
+2. **INSTALLATION AND USE RIGHTS**.

 >   a. **General**.
 You may install and use one copy of the software on mixed
 >   reality devices you own or control in order to access and interact with the
 >   Microsoft Dynamics 365 Remote Assist application to which you have access
 >   rights via your company’s Microsoft Dynamics 365 Remote Assist subscription.
 >   Your access to Microsoft Dynamics 365 Remote Assist must comply with the
 >   existing license terms that apply to you through your company’s
 >   subscription.
 Your access to Microsoft Teams through the use of this
 >   software must comply with the existing license terms for Microsoft Office
 >   365 that apply to you through your company’s subscription.
 You may use and
 >   install copies of the software on mixed reality devices you own or control
 >   so long as you have a valid subscription license to Microsoft Dynamics 365
 >   Remote Assist.
+>
 >   b. **Included Microsoft Applications**.
 The software may include other
 >   Microsoft applications.
 These license terms apply to those included
 >   applications, if any, unless other license terms are provided with the other
 >   Microsoft applications.
+>
 >   c. **Third Party Software**.
 The software may include third party
 >   applications that are licensed to you under this agreement or under their
 >   own terms.
 License terms, notices, and acknowledgements, if any, for the
 >   third party applications may be accessible online at
 >   <https://aka.ms/thirdpartynotices> or in an accompanying notices file.
 Even
 >   if such applications are governed by other agreements, the disclaimer,
 >   limitations on, and exclusions of damages below also apply to the extent
 >   allowed by applicable law.

 3. **DATA COLLECTION**.
 The software may collect information about you and your use of the software and send that to Microsoft.
 Microsoft may use this